Edajve/desktop-file-organizer/README.md

 When you initially run the program, it searches on your desktop and looks for all files that has a predefined string appended in the front of your file name.
 Each predefined string is mapped to a directory in your file system.
 You can configure this string to directory path at `src/main/java/org/example/src/constants/KeyWords.java`.
 When the system notices a file with an appended string, it automatically moves or deletes the directory/file depending on what the appended string is.
 This of course requires you to manually add the appended string with a following hyphen or you can use the rename functionality of this program to rename that as well.

 ### delete command
-passing `delete` or `-d` and following a file/directory name that you want to delete will purge that file or file/directory passing `delete all` or `-d all` should delete all files that are on the desktop
+passing `-delete` or `-d` and following a file/directory name that you want to delete will purge that file or file/directory passing `-delete all` or `-d all` should delete all files that are on the desktop

 ### move command
-passing `move` or `-m` with a file and a keyword, moves that file to a path based on the keyword
+passing `-move` or `-m` with a file and a keyword, moves that file to a path based on the keyword

 ### rename command
-passing `rename` or `-r` with a file name that is already on your desktop followed by the new name you want to name it Example `-r oldFileName newFileName`
+passing `-rename` or `-r` with a file name that is already on your desktop followed by the new name you want to name it Example `-r oldFileName newFileName`

 ### search command
-passing `search` or `-s` allong with a string, and this will give back all files/directories that has that sequence of characters in its name.
+passing `-search` or `-s` allong with a string, and this will give back all files/directories that has that sequence of characters in its name.
 It will be looking out of your file directory that is configured in the program at `src/main/java/org/example/src/constants/PathConstants.java`.
 Variable called `ROOT_DIRECTORY`.
 Everything under that directory will be searched.

 ### exit
 use `exit` in CLI to stop program